-- Examples: Documents, photos, music, videos, Outlook messages, web browser bookmarks
+- Examples: Documents, spreadsheets, photos, videos, Outlook messages, web browser bookmarks

 - Location: Typically stored in a User directory or Home folder